Last Supper: Institution of the Eucharist

 The three Synoptic Gospel accounts describe the Last Supper as a Passover meal.
 Stéphane Saulnier argues they disagree with John, though Brant Pitre argues the Gospels can be reconciled in his "Passover hypothesis", taking the Gospel of John's allusions to the Passover lamb as applying to the seven-day festival rather than the meal.
-Each gives somewhat different versions of the order of the meal.
-In chapter 26 of the Gospel of Matthew, Jesus prays thanks for the bread, divides it, and hands the pieces of bread to his disciples, saying "Take, eat, this is my body."
+In chapter of the Gospel of Matthew, Jesus prays thanks for the bread, divides it, and hands the pieces of bread to his disciples, saying "Take, eat, this is my body."
 Later in the meal Jesus takes a cup of wine, offers another prayer, and gives it to those present, saying "Drink from it, all of you; for this is my blood of the covenant, which is poured out for many for the forgiveness of sins.
 I tell you, I will never again drink of this fruit of the vine until that day when I drink it new with you in my Father's kingdom."

-In chapter 22 of the Gospel of Luke, however, the wine is blessed and distributed before the bread, followed by the bread, then by a second, larger cup of wine, as well as somewhat different wordings.
-Additionally, according to Paul and Luke, he tells the disciples "do this in remembrance of me."
-This event has been regarded by Christians of most denominations as the institution of the Eucharist.
-There is recorded celebration of the Eucharist by the early Christian community in Jerusalem.
+In chapter of the Gospel of Luke, the wine is blessed and distributed before the bread, followed by the bread, then by a second, larger cup of wine.
+Each gospel account has different wordings, though the evangelists used each other more conservatively than contemporary biographers like Plutarch.
+According to Paul and Luke, he tells the disciples "do this in remembrance of me."
+This event has been regarded by most denominations as the institution of the Eucharist.
+There is recorded celebration of the Eucharist by the early Christians in Jerusalem.

-The institution of the Eucharist is recorded in the three Synoptic Gospels and in Paul's First Epistle to the Corinthians.
-As noted above, Jesus's words differ slightly in each account.
-In addition, Luke 22:19b–20 is a disputed text which does not appear in some of the early manuscripts of Luke.
-Some scholars, therefore, believe that it is an interpolation, while others have argued that it is original.
+The institution of the Eucharist is recorded in the Synoptic Gospels and the First Epistle to the Corinthians.
+Luke 22:19b–20 is a disputed text which does not appear in some early manuscripts of Luke.
+Some scholars believe that it is an interpolation, while others have argued that it is original.

 A comparison of the accounts given in the Gospels and 1 Corinthians is shown in the table below, with text from the ASV.
-The disputed text from Luke 22:19b–20 is in italics.
+The disputed text from is in italics.